ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 45:33 [[start:2733660][end:2738200]] And so a pure thermal interaction is going to start to look like entanglement.
 [[start:2739180][end:2747384]] So we're actually only really interested in systems that aren't interacting only purely thermally with their environments.
 [[start:2747512][end:2756860]] We're interested in systems that have enough internal structure that they're using that thermal energy to do something internally.
-[[start:2757440][end:2777510]] So to give their internal dynamics some particular shape, so that their internal dynamics is actually circling around some well defined attractor that requires some energy to maintain itself.
+[[start:2757440][end:2777510]] So to give their internal dynamics some particular shape, so that their internal dynamics is actually circling around some well-defined attractor that requires some energy to maintain itself.

 46:20 _Ander:_
 [[start:2780200][end:2782244]] Yeah, I'm continuing with that question.
-[[start:2782442][end:2799420]] I saw in the paper free energy principle for Quantum Systems that if you're in that situation when both keras are nontrivial, but perhaps B's is larger than a's ace perceives non local hidden variables.
+[[start:2782442][end:2799420]] I saw in the paper free energy principle for Quantum Systems that if you're in that situation when both keras are nontrivial, but perhaps B's is larger than A's, A's perceives non-local hidden variables.
-[[start:2799760][end:2808220]] So I wonder if there is a way to relate those by taking a limit of making a small and recover the thermal interaction.
+[[start:2799760][end:2808220]] So I wonder if there is a way to relate those by taking a limit of making A small and recover the thermal interaction.
 [[start:2808580][end:2815264]] Presumably if you let A become small, you should recover that thermal interaction, so to speak.
 [[start:2815302][end:2815890]] Right?

 46:56 _Chris:_
 [[start:2816820][end:2819984]] Yeah, that's a very interesting comment actually.
-[[start:2820102][end:2838016]] So if you're a system and all of your environments variables are effectively hidden to you, then you can't do any information processing because you don't have any access to any of your system, your environments variables.
+[[start:2820102][end:2838016]] So if you're a system and all of your environments variables are effectively hidden to you, then you can't do any information processing because you don't have any access to any of your system, your environments' variables.
 [[start:2838208][end:2841172]] So yeah, your interaction can only be thermal.
 [[start:2841236][end:2842490]] I think that's correct.
 [[start:2844460][end:2845450]] Thank you.